induktio/thinker/Details.md

 52. Fix monolith energy to not be limited by tile yield restrictions in the early game.
 This limitation did not apply on monolith nutrients/minerals.
 53. Fix base tile energy output being inconsistent when SE Economy value is between 3 and 4.
 54. Fix GSP defense bonus range sometimes not being accurate at three tiles like the manual implies.
-55. Fix inconsistent effects with Citizens Defense Force when the base tile is defended by an unit owned by third faction.
+55. Fix inconsistent effects with unit repair facilities and Citizens Defense Force when the base tile is defended by an unit owned by third faction.
+The facility or the secret project providing it must be built by the base owner for it to have an effect.

 Scient's patch